atul107/Image_Parsing/README.md

 # Image_Parsing
-Parsing obejcts of an image to AND-OR graph using CNN and TensorFlow.
+Parsing obejcts of an image to AND-OR graph.